ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 needs to be balanced against the fact that hybridization itself adds more complexity to a protocol and introduces the risk of implementation mistakes in the hybridization process.

-One example of a next generation algorithm is the signature scheme ML-DSA (a.k.a.
-CRYSTALS-Dilithium) that has been selected for standardization by NIST.
-While the scheme follows the well-known Fiat-Shamir transform to construct the signature scheme, it also relies on rejection sampling that is known to give cache side channel information (although this does not lead to a known attack).
-Furthermore, recent attacks again the next-generation multivariate schemes Rainbow and GeMSS might call into question the asymptotic and concrete security for conservative adopters and therefore might hinder adoption.

 ### **Time**